l0r3zz/public/installtool/README.md

                         Log Level, default is WARN
 ```

-All installtool configuration files have the following 4 sections:

 There are currently 5 "operators" available for use in the *actions* section :
 ```
 NOP                   # Just send a \n to the session